Click below and find questions and answer – og what others have experienced...

 Smooth leather:

-In the old days, before GORE-TEX®, silicone was heavily impregnated and a thick layer of high-fat leather polish was smeared.
-It's also OK because it protects the leather and makes it almost waterproof.
-But at the same time, breathability disappears for a walk, so that the feet "boil".
+Back in the day, before GORE-TEX®, people would heavily waterproof with silicone and apply a thick layer of greasy shoe polish.
+That's also OK because it protects the leather and makes it almost waterproof.
+But at the same time, breathability goes out the window, so the feet "boil".
 Leather grease is therefore not a good idea anymore.

-Use TexCare Waterproofing Spray.
-Also spray the footwear under the soles.
-The waterproofing ensures that the leather does not suck as much water and does not take so much dirt.
-Water is also a problem when drying the footwear, because leather soaked by water in the long term will crack.
+Use TexCare Waterproofer.
+Also, spray the footwear under the soles.
+The waterproofing ensures that the leather does not absorb so much water and does not attract as much dirt.
+Water is also a problem when drying the footwear, because leather that is soaked with water will eventually crack.
 For daily maintenance: Use shoe polish in the color of the leather.
-Shoe polish is to some extent cosmetic, but also contains wax which further protects the footwear and adds fat to it.
-TexCare Leatherlotion also adds necessary fats that prevent the leather from cracking and is uncolored.
+Shoe polish is cosmetic to some extent, but also contains wax, which further protects the footwear and adds grease.
+TexCare Leather Lotion also adds necessary fats, which prevent the leather from cracking, and is colorless.

-Oilnubuck: Impregnated as leather and maintained with a beeswax spray agent, e.g. Rustical.
-(Oilnubuck is leather that is roughed up and then applied a thin-flowing, waxy fat.)
+Oilnubuck: Waterproof like leather and maintain with a beeswax spray product, e.g. Rustical.
+(Oilnubuck is leather that has been roughened up and then applied with a thin-bodied, wax-containing grease.)

-Nubuck: Impregnated and maintained with TexCare Waterproofing Spray.
-If necessary, rue up with a suede sponge before impregnating.
+Nubuck: Waterproof and maintain with TexCare Waterproofer.
+Roughen up with a suede sponge before waterproofing.

-Textiles: Here TexCare Waterproofing Spray is used – also on a daily basis.
+Textiles: TexCare Impregnation Spray is used here - also on a daily basis.

-How do I care for my GORE-TEX® CLOTHES?
+How do I care for my GORE-TEX® CLOTHING?

-Don't worry about washing your GORE-TEX® clothes.
-The function, comfort and longevity of the clothes are only improved by washing it when necessary.
+Don't be nervous about washing your GORE-TEX® clothing.
+The garment's function, comfort and lifespan will only improve if it is washed when necessary.

-As a general rule, you need to follow the washing instructions that sit in the clothes.
-Most clothes can be machine washed at 40°C. Use a mild detergent and do not use fabric softener or bleach.
-Rinse your clothes several times.
-If you need to remove strong stains, use TexCare Stain Remover.
-You should always first test the colour identity of the fabric in a place that cannot be seen.
+As a general rule, you should follow the washing instructions on the garment.
+Most clothes can be machine washed at 40°C. Use a mild detergent and avoid using fabric softener or bleach.
+It's a good idea to rinse the clothes several times.
+If you need to remove stubborn stains, use TexCare Stain Remover.
+You should always test the colorfastness of the fabric in an inconspicuous area first.
 Always re-impregnate after washing.link-buy-cottonwash

-After each wash and long use, we recommend that you re-impregnate the clothes.
-The GORE-TEX® membrane remains completely waterproof, but the waterproofing helps the outer layer of the garment to repel dirt and water.
+After each wash and long use, we recommend that you re-proof the garment.
+The GORE-TEX® membrane remains completely waterproof, but the waterproofing helps the garment's outer layer repel dirt and water.

 How do I care for my GORE-TEX® SHOES?

-Wash the shoes in lukewarm water and use a brush if they are very dirty as needed.
+Wash the shoes in lukewarm water, and use a brush if necessary if they are very dirty.
 Let the shoes dry at room temperature.
-Leather shoes should be sprayed with TexCare Waterproofing (TexCare Waterproofing), which is repellent to dirt and water.
-Then grease with shoe cream, or TexCare Leatherlotion.
-The leather stays soft and supple, without covering the pores, thereby deteriorating the spirit capacity.
+Leather shoes should be sprayed with TexCare Waterproofer, which repels dirt and water.
+Then apply shoe cream, or TexCare Leather Lotion.
+The leather stays soft and supple, without the pores being covered, and the breathability is thus impaired.

 Question: